- About Us

-After more than 135 years, we haven’t strayed from that vision.
+After 140 years, we haven’t strayed from that vision.
 This is still a destination for excellent, ambitious scholars and a world leader in teaching and research.
 Distinguished professors mentor students in the arts and music, humanities, social and natural sciences, engineering, international studies, education, business, and the health professions.
 Those same faculty members, along with their colleagues at the university’s Applied Physics Laboratory, have made us the nation’s leader in federal research and development funding every year since 1979.

 That’s a fitting distinction for America’s first research university, a place that has revolutionized higher education in the U.S. and continues to bring knowledge and discoveries to the world.